Questions remain about site of Albany fatal shooting

 The city says they also issued a code violation on the night of the shooting where they determined the building was unsafe.

-Banks says 2 weeks after his permit was denied he submitted a social club permit.
-He told News10 that permit was approved.
+Banks says two weeks after his permit was denied he submitted a social club permit.
+He told NEWS10 that permit was approved.

 The Albany Code Enforcement’s next inspection of the property is set for Oct.
 22.